AdamM-ML/ML-Flask/README.md

 # ML-Techniques
-Contains projects which demonstrate different machine learning techniques (implemented in Python).
+Contains projects which demonstrate different machine learning techniques (implemented in Python using PyCharm IDE).
 View branches.
 Master branch contains only finished sets of projects.